 So it’s no surprise that this natural material has been used by man since the beginning of time and will continue to forever.
 The first wooden wallet I ever tried was actually terrible.
 Large, bulky and to be brutal one of the worst wallets I’ve ever reviewed (I’ll mention no names).
 But since then the world has innovated and I’ve tried many amazing wooden wallets – some good and some not so good.

-Should I get a wooden wallet?
+Should I get a wood wallet?

 Wood is a fantastic material.
 But as far as wallets go you’ll be restricted with the range of features the wallet will have.
 What wooden wallets are great for is the look and design but if you’re looking for features such as card slots or coin storage then it’s probably best you look at other wallets.
 Why not check out our best tri-fold or bi-fold wallets.
 These might be more suited to you.